umccr/infrastructure/README.md

 See [README](terraform/stacks/stackstorm/README.md)

 ## vault
-Codified configuration of the UMCCR Vault setup.
-See the [README](vault/README.md)
+The UMCCR is using HashiCorp's Vault to store secrets.
+Here we keep the codified configuration of the UMCCR Vault setup.
+See the [README](vault/README.md) for more details.